Film Spoilers and

 After the first half of the film - an emotional and despairing look at maternal suffering, grief, deception and sanity, the film became a sci-fi alien abduction flick (similar to The X-Files).
 Pursued by agents of NSA and by the police, and by a "Friendly Man" (Linus Roache) (who was invulnerable to harm and had frightening powers), they theorized that their children had been abducted.
 They kept asking about why they were both told: "There are no children.
 Forget the children."
 And why were the children taken?
 And how could they get them back?

-They coerced captured NSA agent Al Petalis (Lee Tergesen) to admit some sort of 'cooperation' - for survival's sake and for all of mankind - with some unknown beings, and were shockingly told: "The goddamn truth won't fit in your brain.
+They coerced captured NSA agent Al Petalis (Lee Tergesen) to admit some sort of 'cooperation' - for survival's sake and for all of mankind - with some unknown beings.
+The two were shockingly told: "The goddamn truth won't fit in your brain.
 It won't fit in anybody's brain."
 For some reason, it was clear that Telly had somehow overcome forces compelling her to forget, during some sort of 'alien' experiment about parental memory: "All I know is that you were supposed to forget like everybody else did."
 When he whispered in her ear: "They're listening" - he was whisked away and the entire house around them was demolished.

+Because Telly had never doubted, through the powerful force of her own will and faith in her son's existence, her son Sam was never forgotten, and remained a strong memory.
 She kept insisting on getting her son back -- when she asked the 'alien': "He's just a little boy.
 What could you possibly learn from him?", she was told that she was the experiment:

 The 'alien' again demanded that Telly forget her son so that his experiment wouldn't fail, explaining: "I'm accountable.
 I can't let that happen.
 And time is running out."
 He yelled at her: "You need to forget" and shattered glass throughout the building with his powerful voice -- but she refused to cooperate, even when he choked her and observed: "You're different from the others.
 Why?"
 He compelled her to forget her son Sam: "It's better this way.
 You won't be haunted by his memory.
-You could have a life again" - he forced her to revisit her delivery day in the hospital - ("I need that first memory.
-Give me that first memory!") and wiped her memory clean of the birth and her first view of Sam.
+You could have a life again."
+He forced her to revisit her delivery day in the hospital - "I need that first memory.
+Give me that first memory!" - and wiped her memory clean of the birth and her first view of Sam.